george-hawkins/micropython-notes/esp32-devkitc-vb/README.md

 * GENERIC-SPIRAM : esp32spiram-idf3-20200517-unstable-v1.12-464-gcae77daf0.bin
 * GENERIC-SPIRAM : esp32spiram-idf4-20191220-v1.12.bin

-The one ending in `v1.12.bin` is the latest stable build, while the one ending in `v1.12-464-gcae77daf0.bin` is a nightly build and includes commits made since the last stable release.
-Usually it's best to go with the stable build.
+The one ending in `v1.12.bin` is the latest stable build, while the one ending in `v1.12-464-gcae77daf0.bin` is a nightly build and includes commits made since the last stable release (the bit after the `-g` is the hash of the revision that was built).
+Usually it's best to go with the latest _stable_ build.

 Notes: